douglasbouchet/BitMex_ANN_Trader/README.md

   - Once data is fetch, use it to compute the last RSI, Momentum and difference from moving average
   - Normalize all this, and pass it as input

-- Once the prediction is done ......
+- Once the prediction is done:

-TODO
+  - Prediction says to open a trade -> use the HXRO api to "enter contest"

+- While not actually picking trade on HXRO, make "fake trade", and compute the accuracy on them (+ PnL)